Ermegilius/reactOR/README.md

 ## Reflection

 This project helped me understand React components, props, useState and useEffect better.
 I gained experience with custom hooks and API requests using axios.
-And also I learned how to deploy a React application on Netlify.
+And also I learned how to deploy a React application on Netlify and Render.

 ## Future Improvements